Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/the-space-operations.markdown

 # The Write Operation

-In order to write objects to the Space, you use the write method of the GigaSpace interface.
-The write method is used to write objects if these are introduced for the first time, or update them if these already exist in the space.
-In order to override these default semantics, you can use the overloaded write methods which accept update modifiers such as WriteModifiers.UPDATE_ONLY.
+In order to write objects to the Space, use the write method of the GigaSpace interface.
+The write method is used to write objects if these are introduced for the first time, or to update them if they already exist in the Space.
+In order to override the default semantics, use the overloaded write methods that accept update modifiers such as WriteModifiers.UPDATE_ONLY.

 ## POJO Example

-The following example writes an `Employee` object into the space:
+The following example writes an `Employee` object to the Space:

 ```java